johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Revising Beliefs

-Bayesian reasoners then revise their beliefs when they acquire evidence according to very simple rules:
+Bayesian reasoners then revise their beliefs when they acquire new information/evidence according to very simple rules:

 - reject any possibilities that are incompatible with the evidence
 - reallocate probability to the remaining possibilities so that they sum to 100%

 For example, if the Duchess's body is found buried under the Atrium, Holmes must eliminate the possibility that she is being held captive and alive by the Duke.
 He must then reallocate probability among the remaining possibilities.

-So all the remaining probability is allocated to the possible scenarios in which the Duchess is dead: murdered either by the Duke or the Count.
+So all the remaining probability is allocated to the remaining two scenarios in which the Duchess is dead.

-These new beliefs are called his **posterior** beliefs.
+These new beliefs are Holmes **posterior** beliefs, as summarized in the table below.

 **Posterior Beliefs**